okta/odyssey/packages/docs/base/typography.md

 id: base-type
 title: Typography
 headline: Typography
-lead: A set of pre-defined text styles for headers, body copy, & links designed for clarity in readability and hierarchy.
+lede: A set of pre-defined text styles for headers, body copy, & links designed for clarity in readability and hierarchy.
 description: A set of pre-defined text styles for headers, body copy, & links designed for clarity in readability and hierarchy.
 ---